Emerging Leaders in Philanthropy Program

 DR. PATTON MCDOWELL, MBA, CFRE

-Patton McDowell is the founder of PMA Nonprofit Leadership, a firm he founded after a successful twenty-year career in the nonprofit sector.
-He is a frequently sought-after leadership coach and speaker on nonprofit issues of fundraising, strategic planning and the executive skills critical to a leader's personal and professional success.
-Patton received a BA in Education from UNC Chapel Hill where he was a Morehead Scholar, an MBA from the McColl School of Business at Queens University of Charlotte, and a Doctorate in Education (Organizational Change and Leadership) from the University of Southern California.
-He is a Certified Fundraising Executive (CFRE), a Master Trainer for AFP International, and an Executive in Residence at Cornell University's Jeb E. Brooks School of Public Policy.
-Patton hosts the weekly podcast Your Path to Nonprofit Leadership and is the author of a book by the same name, Your Path to Nonprofit Leadership.
+Patton serves as Director of the Institute for Philanthropic Leadership and as lead faculty and facilitator for Leadership Gift School.
+He brings more than 35 years of experience helping nonprofit professionals and organizations strengthen their impact through strategic planning, fundraising, and executive development.
+As Senior Director of Leadership Initiatives at Armstrong McGuire, he works with nonprofit boards and executives to build organizational capacity and guide teams through growth and change.
+Patton is a frequently sought-after coach and speaker on governance, executive effectiveness, and fundraising strategy.
+He earned a BA in Education from UNC Chapel Hill as a Morehead Scholar, an MBA from the McColl School of Business at Queens University, and a Doctorate in Education (Organizational Change and Leadership) from the University of Southern California.
+He is a Certified Fundraising Executive (CFRE), a Master Trainer for AFP Global, host of the award-winning podcast Your Path to Nonprofit Leadership and is the author of a book by the same name.